mrfisher8432/portfolio-site/README.md

-# Portfolio Site
+# Portfolio Site Project - (Udacity)

 ## Description

-Coming soon...

-## Requirements

-Coming soon...

-## Project files

-Coming soon...

-## How to Run This Project

-Coming soon...
+Given a pdf mockup of a website from a designer, translate it to a real website using your HTML and CSS skills.